 A healthy diet does not require clever packaging that based upon a series of focus groups will capture the shopper’s aisle in the frozen food section.

 A healthy diet is not complicated.

-Healthy wholesome food, grew from soil, once scampered along the ground, flew in the air or swam in the waterways.
-That is a healthy diet and the rest, will is ruining our health, destroying our communities and way of life, in addition to limiting the progress of athletes.
+Healthy wholesome food, grew from the soil, once scampered along the ground, flew in the air or swam in the waterways.
+That is a healthy diet and the rest, the will is ruining our health, destroying our communities and way of life, in addition to limiting the progress of athletes.

 • Oatmeal | Porridge | Quinoa (optimally)